lioil987/nct/README.md

    - Configure selected items.
    - Copy files or directories based on configurations.
    - Add new item(files or directories) configurations.
-   ### Please note that not all configurations present within the application work as expected.
-This is normal behavior because the origin of the files is missing.
+   ### Please note that not all configurations present within the application work as expected This is normal behavior because the origin of the files is missing.
 These files are stored on my computer.
 You are welcome to add your own configurations.
 I left them to show how configuration is possible.
+   ## "If you have an error in the app, please confirm the correction of the config file."

 ## Configuration
 - Framework configurations are stored in a JSON file (`data.json`).
 Users can modify this file directly or use the application interface to add, edit, or delete configurations.